Skip to content

 Is your cocoa raw?

-There is still no scientific-legal definition on what the characteristics of raw cocoa should be (including temperatures).
-There is no third party body that establishes the traceability parameters (as is done with ISO, and organic certifications for example), which can also guarantee that the "cocoa has not been exposed to temperatures above 42ºC (current parameter) during the phases of agricultural processing.
-Fermentation, for example, reaches temperatures above 50º C. So everything is based on the good faith of companies, people, who promote their products as "raw" and as healthier than others, without however offering scientific and specific analyzes that can actually support these hypotheses.
+There is still no scientific-legal definition of what the characteristics of raw cocoa should be (including temperatures).
+There is no third party that establishes the traceability parameters (as is done with ISO, and organic certifications for example), which can also guarantee that the "cocoa has not been exposed to temperatures above 42ºC (current parameter) during the agricultural processing phases.
+Fermentation for example reaches temperatures above 50ºC.
+Therefore, everything is based on the good faith of companies, people, who promote their products as "raw" and as healthier than others, without however offering scientific comparisons and specific analyses that can actually support these hypotheses.

 What are cocoa nibs?